Are you a Carer?

 What can I do?
 What should I do?

-We can give one to one support from experts in your own home, including information about what benefits and direct payments you may be eligible for, and how you can get a break.
+They can give one to one support from experts in your own home, including information about what benefits and direct payments you may be eligible for, and how you can get a break.

 Who will help in an emergency?

-Our Emergency Carers Support Service can give free emergency care for your loved one when a sudden illness or a family crisis means you can't do your carer's job.
+Their Emergency Carers Support Service can give free emergency care for your loved one when a sudden illness or a family crisis means you can't do your carer's job.

 Who else is doing what I do?